-Melange Creperie, 711 Heights: Curbside delivery is available, as is delivery through DoorDash.
-That said, If you’re not getting restaurant food right now but still want to lend support, gift cards can be purchased online.
+Melange Creperie, 711 Heights: Melange’s crepes should be a literary genre, or at least the subject of several well-crafted literary quotes.
+These delicacies, including the strawberry and Nutella, are available for takeout and curbside pickup.
+Delivery is availabe via DoorDash.
+That said, if you’re not getting restaurant food right now but still want to lend support, gift cards can be purchased online.

-Morningstar, 4721 North Main, (832) 806-1115: If you are looking for coffee and doughnuts, order takeout by calling the shop or order for delivery via GrubHub.
+Morningstar, 4721 North Main, (832) 806-1115: If you are looking for coffee and doughnuts, or more substantial rice bowls, breakfast or lunch plates and kolaches, order takeout by calling the shop or order for delivery via GrubHub.

 Ninja Ramen, 4219 Washington, (281) 888-5873: The Japanese ramen and whiskey bar is offering to-go orders from 5 p.m. to midnight.
 Call and place your order by phone, then call again upon arrival so your order can be brought right now.
-If you order food, you can also add beer, wine or other bottled alcohol to your order thanks by a recent waiver by the State of Texas.
-Delivery is available via UberEats and Favor; DoorDash is coming soon.
+If you order food, you can also add beer, wine or other bottled alcohol to your order.
+Delivery is available via UberEats, Favor and DoorDash.

 Rainbow Lodge, 2011 Ella (713) 861-8666: Enjoy Lodge favorites at home such as Smoked Duck Gumbo, chicken fried steak (beef or venison), grilled wild game, Caesar salad, gluten-free lemon icebox pie and more.
 There are also complete meal packages for one, two, three and four people.
 View the menu online, call to place an order and conveniently pay by phone.
 Pull through the valet entrance and they’ll bring the order out to your car — along with a free $20 food gift card for your next dine-in visit.
 The hours are 10 a.m. to 7 p.m.
 Monday through Friday (final pickup is 7:30 p.m.) and 4 to 8 p.m. on Saturday and Sunday.
 A 10% service fee will be added at checkout to help take care of the staff.

-Revival Market, 550 Heights, (713) 880-8463: Takeout and delivery is available from 7 a.m. to 4 p.m., including beer and wine.
+Revival Market, 550 Heights, (713) 880-8463: Takeout and delivery of lunch and breakfast selections, including the Spicy Chicken Biscuit and the Revival Burger, is available from 7 a.m. to 4 p.m., including beer and wine.
 Delivery area is limited to the Heights, Montrose, Timbergrove and vicinity.

 Savoir, 1344 Yale, (346) 802–2842: This Eurpoean-style wine bistro is offering takeout and curbside pickup for lunch and dinner and delivery to Heights residents.
 Call between 12 and 8 p.m. to place your order.
 Parents take note: you can get a free cheese pizza for your kids if you order lunch.
 Plus, hospitality professionals get 25-percent off all food.

-Squable, 632 W 19th, (832) 834-7362: Named the best new restaurant of 2019 by Houston Food Finder, this Justin Yu-Bobby Heugel joint has been serving up chef Mark Clayton and baker Drew Gimma creative fare for over a year.
-Now, they are focused on a limited to-go menu that includes there already-famous burger that is smothered in raclette and half off there wine list.
+Squable, 632 W 19th, (832) 834-7362: Named the best new restaurant of 2019 by Houston Food Finder, this Justin Yu-Bobby Heugel joint has been serving up chef Mark Clayton’s and baker Drew Gimma’s creative fare for over a year.
+Now, they are focused on a limited to-go menu that includes the already-famous burger smothered in raclette as well as half off Justin Vann‘s wine list.
 To order food to be ready between 5 and 10 p.m., call or visit the website.
 (Note, wine must be ordered online.)